-- 1. Store all CA audio recordings, and audio recordings provided to CA from law enforcement or a contracted provider in the case file or, when compatible, upload into FamLink within ten calendar days of the completion of the interview. - 2.
-Summarize the contents of the audio recording in a case note.
-Document as applicable: - 1.
-The name of the interviewer. - 2.
-The name of the agency providing the copy of the recording. - 3.
-Name of the child. - 4.
+- 3. Name of the child. - 4.
 Date, time and location of the interview. - 5.
 Third parties present for the interview. - 6.
-Child's statements in regarding the allegations of CA/N. - 3.
+Child's statements in regarding the allegations of CA/N. - Public Notice of Nondiscrimination DCYF HR 0012 publication was provided to the child or youth's parent or guardian at initial contact, per the DCYF Administrative 6.03 Access to Services for Individuals with Disabilities policy - 3.
 Follow office procedures when requesting a transcription of the audio recording if any of the following conditions apply: - 1.
 A child reports CA/N during an interview. - 2.
 A dependency proceeding is planned or in process. - 3.
 A law enforcement agency, including a prosecuting attorney, requests a transcript. - 4.
 An individual having a legal right to do so requests disclosure of file materials. - 5.
-An interview is part of a Division of Licensed Resources (DLR-CPS) investigation and there is a founded finding. - 4.
+An interview is part of a LD CPS investigation and there is a founded finding. - 4.
 Document near verbatim interviews in FamLink and include questions establishing a voluntary interview and the child's responses, including: - 1.
 The child's permission for the interview. - 2.
 Whether the child wants a third party or anyone else present. - 3.
 Date, time and location of the interview. - 4.
 The child's emotional and physical state during the - 5.
-If CA staff receive a request for a copy of or to listen to an audio recording of a child interview, CA staff must: - 1.
+If DCYF employees receive a request for a copy of or to listen to an audio recording of a child interview, they must: - 1.
 Determine if the request is a public disclosure or discovery request.
-If the request concerns dependency or tort litigation the caseworker must consult with the assigned AAG to determine if the request is a discovery request. - 2.
-If the request is a public disclosure request, then immediately forward it to the CA Public Disclosure Coordinator per the 13722 Public Records Request Responsibility of all CA Staff policy. - 3.
-If the request is a discovery request, then follow chapter 13700 Record Accuracy, Privacy and Disclosure policies.
+If the request concerns dependency or tort litigation caseworkers must consult with the assigned AAG to determine if the request is a discovery request. - If the request is a public disclosure request, then immediately forward it to the Public Disclosure Unit per the DCYF Administrative 13.05 Public Records Request and Disclosure policy. - 3.
+If the request is a discovery request, then forward it to the dependency discovery manager.
 If the request seeks release of or access to an audio or video recording of a child interview, consult with the assigned AAG or attorney for your office before providing the recording - 2.
-If a parent or caregiver requests to audio or video record a meeting, inform the parent that CA staff do not consent to audio or video recording of meetings or discussions.
+If a parent or caregiver requests to audio or video record a meeting, inform the parent that DCYF employees do not consent to audio or video recording of meetings or discussions.
 Discontinue the meeting or conversation if the parent refuses to cooperate.
-If a meeting is discontinued, inform the supervisor immediately.
+If a meeting is discontinued, inform the supervisor immediately. - 3.
+If retaining a voicemail from a parent or caregiver for evidentiary purposes, complete the following:

-- 3. If retaining a voicemail from a parent or caregiver for evidentiary purposes, complete the following: - 1.
-Retain the entire message.
+- 1. Retain the entire message.
 Do not make any edits or alterations and upload into FamLink.
-For help, contact HELP300@DSHS.WA.GOV. - 2.
+For help, contact the Information Technology Division (ITD) service desk. - 2.
 If audio recording of voicemail is not possible, use near verbatim documentation of the entire voicemail message.